earthobservations/phenodata/README.rst

     Data output options:
       --format=<format>         Output data in designated format.
 Choose one of "tabular", "json", "csv", or "string".
-With "tabular", it is also possible to specify the table format.
-Use "tabular:pipe" for Markdown output, or "tabular:rst" for reStructuredText. [default: tabular:psql]
+Use "md" for Markdown output, or "rst" for reStructuredText.
+With "tabular:foo", it is also possible to specify other tabular output formats.  [default: tabular:psql]
       --sort=<sort>             Sort by given field names. (comma-separated list) --humanize                Resolve identifier-based fields to human-readable labels.
       --show-ids                Show identifiers alongside resolved labels, when using "--humanize".